csumerlin/Download-osTicket/README.md

 </p>

 <h1>osTicket - How to install osTicket</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines everything from setting up and configuring osTicket for your help desk.<br />

 <h2>Video Demonstration</h2>